 Ted has research interests in epidemiology of injury, occupational injury, sports injury, surveillance, slips, trips, and falls, fatigue, and ergonomics.
 He presently has over 100 published works including more than 90 peer-reviewed journal articles and a book.
 His published works include developments in epidemiologic methods, injury morbidity/mortality studies of U.S. and international worker populations including professional athletes, and slips, trips and falls.
 His work has appeared in the American Journal of Preventive Medicine, JAMA Internal Medicine, Occupational and Environmental Medicine, Scandinavian Journal of Work, Environment and Health, American Journal of Industrial Medicine, Ergonomics, Journal of General Internal Medicine, PLoS One, Preventive Medicine Reports, the Orthopaedic Journal of Sports Medicine, and Accident Analysis and Prevention, among others.

 He received the 2014 Excellence in Science Award from the American Public Health Association, Injury Control and Emergency Health Services Section.
 He previously received the U.S. Centers for Disease Control and Prevention’s National Occupational Research Agenda Partnering Award for Worker Health and Safety for his work with colleagues on a multi-institutional, multi-national research project on slips and falls among health care workers in 2006.
 The Ergonomics Society presented him with the William F. Floyd Award in 2003 for his work with colleagues in advancing slips and falls research methods.
 He is also a recipient of the 2009 Best Paper award in Ergonomics for a multi-year intervention trial for the prevention of slips, trips and falls in hospital workers.
-He recently completed a 5 year federal appointment on the Board of Scientific Counselors of the National Institute for Occupational Safety and Health, U.S. Centers for Disease Control and Prevention.
+From 2015 to 2019, Ted also served on the Board of Scientific Counselors of the National Institute for Occupational Safety and Health, U.S. Centers for Disease Control and Prevention.

 A Board Certified Safety Professional in comprehensive practice and ergonomics, Ted has also previously served as Associate Editor at Accident Analysis and Prevention and on the Editorial Boards of the Journal of Occupational and Environmental Hygiene, Professional Safety, and Injury Epidemiology.
 He is a member of the American Public Health Association, the American Society of Safety Professionals, the American Industrial Hygiene Association, the Human Factors and Ergonomics Society, and the System Safety Society.
 Ted received his B.S. in applied experimental psychology (human factors) from the Georgia Institute of Technology, Atlanta, and his M.S. in industrial and operations engineering from the University of Michigan, Ann Arbor.